sparklink-pro/GraphQLToolsBundle/README.md

                 'operations'  => ['get', 'list', 'create', 'update', 'delete'], 'list'        => [
                     'permission'     => 'ROLE_USER',
-                    'orderby'        => [
+                    // You can use orderBy to sort the list 'orderby'        => [
                         'name' => 'DESC',
                     ],